onderjan/machine-check-book/src/machine-check/ch3_systems.md

     impl ::machine_check::State for State {}
 ```

 There is just one field `value` in the state, a four bits wide bit-vector.
-Wonderful, what's next?
+What's next?

 ```rust